-Israel's top court orders parliament to clarify speaker vote
+Israeli high court orders parliament vote on new speaker

 Around 350,000 people have been infected worldwide, and more than 15,000 have died.
 More than 100,000 people have recovered.

-Opposition leader Benny Gantz and his centrist Blue and White party have pledged to support the government in its effort to combat the virus but appear reluctant to join in themselves.
-Gantz and his allies consider Netanyahu's offers insincere and have expressed skepticism over Netanyahu's power-sharing overtures, concerned that he will not follow through on his promises to cede power in 18 months.
+Gantz has pledged to support the government in its effort to combat the virus.
+But he and his allies have been skeptical about Netanyahu's power-sharing overtures, concerned that he will not follow through on his promises to cede power in 18 months.

 The opposition has also accused Netanyahu of using the coronavirus crisis as cover to undermine the country's democratic institutions.
 With the country in near-shutdown mode, Netanyahu has already managed to postpone his own pending criminal trial on serious corruption charges and authorize unprecedented electronic surveillance of Israeli citizens.